KomodoPlatform/developer-docs/docs/basic-docs/installations/basic-instructions.md

 ./komodo-cli API_COMMAND
 ```

 To launch another Komodo-based blockchain, include the necessary parameters.
-The list of launch parameters for most of the Komodod-based blockchains in our ecosystem [is found here](https://github.com/jl777/komodo/blob/master/src/assetchains.old).
+A list of launch parameters for most of the Komodod-based blockchains in our ecosystem [is found here](https://github.com/jl777/komodo/blob/master/src/assetchains.old).

 For example, to launch the DEX asset chain, execute: